Your COVID-19 vaccine questions answered

 According to Dr Naidoo, “Getting a flu jab has become even more important during the ongoing COVID-19 pandemic.
 While the vaccine won’t protect you against COVID-19, it will reduce your risk of getting the flu and associated complications and keep you fit and healthy.

 “Getting vaccinated is the best way you can protect yourself and the people around you, including those with chronic diseases or those more vulnerable to serious illness,” she added.
 “However, regardless of whether or not you are vaccinated, it is important we all continue to also practise physical distancing, good hand hygiene and isolate when unwell to protect our community”.

-There should be at least a 14-day gap between having a flu jab and having any dose of the COVID-19 vaccine.
+There should be at least a seven day gap between having a flu jab and having any dose of the COVID-19 vaccine.
 It doesn’t matter whether you get your flu jab before your COVID-19 jabs or vice versa.
 Your doctor can help ensure that the timing of flu and COVID-19 vaccination is within the recommendations.